AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/storage/private_state.md

 ### `status: u2`

 `status` allows the caller to retrieve notes that have been nullified, which can be useful to prove historical data.
+Note that when querying for both active and nullified notes the caller cannot know if each note retrieved has or has not been nullified.

 ### Methods